 Core Web Vitals was recently introduced by the Chrome team.
 It covers a set of user-centric metrics to help site owners measure their web pages for user experience in terms of page speed, mobile responsiveness, interactivity, and visual stability.

-The new Google Search ranking algorithm will combine the Core Web Vitals (signals) along with the existing page experience factors like mobile-friendliness, page speed, and security, among others to improve the way users perceive page experience.
+The new Google Search ranking algorithm will combine the Core Web Vitals (signals) along with the existing page experiences factors like mobile-friendliness, page speed, and security, among others to improve the way users perceive page experience.
 As new page experience factors continue to emerge based on evolving user experience and search trends, the algorithm will be updated on a yearly basis with more, advanced page experience signals in order to continue providing value to the users.

 Optimizing your web page/s for Page Experience

 Google has always preferred user experience as an important factor in determining the search ranking of a web page.
 Page Experience is just another part of it.

 By optimizing your website pages to offer the best experience to the users, allowing them to do more and engage better with the website, you will definitely get some good points from Google.
 On the other hand, a poorly built web page that makes it difficult for the user to find what they are looking for will only take you lower in search ranking.

 So, what you can do is make sure that users have easy access to the key information on your website pages and that they are able to deeply engage with the content on the page.

 Google has suggested that among all the page experience metrics, the most important one is the quality of information (content) available on the web page.
 A page with the best, relevant, and quality information will be definitely prioritized, even if it lacks other page experience aspects.